keyboardio/Chrysalis/doc/releasing.md

 done, we're ready to publish the draft.

 Immediately after, update `package.json`, setting the version to a snapshot version, like "0.9.1-snapshot".
+While there, also update `README.md`, so that the development build link points to the right tag.
 Then, head back to GitHub, and create a new pre-relase.
 Not a draft, a proper pre-release.
 All future pushes to master will update this pre-release with new artifacts.
 Once the pre-release is made, push your `package.json` changes.